HEPA Filters for Residents with Asthma and Allergies

 HEPA Filtration and Your HVAC System

-One important note: true HEPA filters are denser than standard filters, which means they restrict airflow more.
+One important point: true HEPA filters are denser than standard filters, which means they restrict airflow more.
 Installing a standalone HEPA filter in an HVAC system not designed for it can reduce efficiency, overwork the blower motor, or limit heating and cooling performance.
-The right approach is to have a qualified HVAC technician evaluate your system and recommend a compatible solution — which may be a whole-home HEPA air cleaner, a high-MERV media filter (MERV 13–16 captures many of the same particles), or a dedicated air purification system installed inline with your existing equipment.
+The right approach is to have a qualified HVAC technician evaluate your system and recommend a compatible solution.

 Schedule an Air Quality Assessment